 How Do We Use Modalities?

 While physical therapy modalities can help you feel better and move better, it’s important to remember that they should never completely replace a prescribed chiropractic adjustment or rehabilitative exercise program.
-Give us a call to schedule an appointment and we can help get you on the path to a more mobile, healthy and pain-free lifestyle.

 IMPORTANT SAFETY NOTICE: